 - ¾ cup plain non-dairy milk (I prefer almond or cashew milk)

 - ¼ teaspoon turmeric

 - fine sea salt to taste

-- very large handful of greens (I like kale or baby spinach)
+- 1-2 large handfuls of greens (I like kale or baby spinach)

 - diced avocado

 - sliced green onion

 - Combine all of the savory oats ingredients, except the handful of greens and salt, in a medium saucepan and bring them to a boil over medium-high heat.

 - Reduce the heat to medium-low and cook the oats for 6-8 minutes, stirring frequently, until they have thickened.